 By combining forces with the target company, the acquirer benefits from increased efficiency in the new markets without spending a lot of resources or taking too many risks.
 It also benefits from a wider established market for its goods and services.

 A hostile bid and a friendly bid differ on the approach that the acquiring entity uses to acquire the target company.
 In the case of a friendly bid, both the acquirer and the target company work together to negotiate favorable terms of the deal.

 The acquirer starts by making an offer, which is reviewed and accepted by the management and board of directors of the target company.
 As a result, the acquirer has access to a large pool of information on the company’s performance and day-to-day operations.

-On the contrary, a company pursuing a hostile bid goes directly to the target company’s shareholders because the management or board of directors is unwilling to negotiate the deal.
+In comparison, a company pursuing a hostile bid goes directly to the target company’s shareholders because the management or board of directors is unwilling to negotiate the deal.
 The acquirer may issue a tender offer to the shareholders in a bid to buy enough shares in the open market to gain a controlling interest in the target company.